 But he said the man forced his way in and hit the gas.
 Pottinger said he was holding on to the man's hands as he tried to stab him.

-Police received a tip Saturday morning that the suspect might have been riding a southbound subway train in Manhattan.
+Police received a tip Saturday morning that Gelman might have been riding a southbound subway train in Manhattan.
 A woman approached police at a subway stop and said Gelman knocked a newspaper featuring his picture from her hands and said to her, "Do you believe what they're writing about me?" before crossing the tracks and jumping onto a train.

 Kelly said Gelman had 10 previous arrests, mostly for drug charges and graffiti, plus one robbery charge.
 His most recent arrest was January 26, when he was accused of possessing crack cocaine.